Tracy Ainsworth

 Tracy Ainsworth is a marine biologist and Scientia Professor at the University of New South Wales, working on coral reefs, and the biology of the Great Barrier Reef.
-Her research covers the biology of stresses, cells, disease, immunity and sympbios.
+Her research covers the biology of stresses, cells, disease, immunity and symbiosis.
 She was awarded the Dorothy Hill Medal for science, from the Australian Academy of Science, for research on coral reef, stresses and impacts of temperature on coral health.